ChrisPritchard/OverTheWire/Krypton/krypton06.md

 If do the same for 'y' the token is: `CGARBEWGWXIRFLQGPDVWANDSCMAIPL` and for 'z' it is: `DHBSCFXHXYJSGMRHQEWXBOETDNBJQM`

-The next test is to determine if a given character's cipher is based on the previous cipher, so I encrypted a 30 character text made up of 15 'x' followed by 15 'y' to get `BFZQADVFVWHQEKPGPDVWANDSCMAIPL`.
+The next test is to determine if a given character's cipher is based on the previous cipher, so I encrypted a 30 character text made up of 15 of 'x' followed by 15 of 'y' to get `BFZQADVFVWHQEKPGPDVWANDSCMAIPL`.
 As this matches the first and second half of the tokens above, there is no dependency on previous char, making the rest of this problem easy.

 1. Assuming that the plaintext for krypton7 will be the same as all the other passwords, I need to only derive the 30 character 'index keys' (the tokens above) for the characters 'A' to 'Z'.
 2. Once done, I can load the results into a script and pivot them into 30 strips of alphabets-by-index.